 What is this ‘Google Analytics’ thing people keep on talking about?
 And why is it useful to me and my business?

-- What are people doing on your site?
-What content are they viewing?
+- What are people visiting on your site?

 - When do people visit?

 - How do your viewers interact with content on your site?

 It’s not surprising there’s a whole lot of fear out there about Google Analytics, because logging in can feel like a minefield, however, have no fear because Google Analytics doesn’t need to be scary.
 I’m going to break it down for you into some easy to digest, bite-sized chunks!

 How to setup Google Analytics for your website

 - Here’s the link to Google Analytics guide and below you’ll gather more detail / what each step means

 - Create or sign in to your Analytics account: